ubc-library-rc/oer-rdm/jb_slides.md

 Notes: The link between the content repository and the theme repository is established in the config yaml file.

-The _remote theme_ points to our theme repo and is all that's needed to stitch the workshop repository to the theme.
-The config file also contains copyright information.
+The _remote theme_ line points to our theme repository,  and is all that's needed to link the workshop repository to the theme.
+The config file also contains copyright information, which can be set for each workshop and is incorporated into the published site.
-At the bottom is is a section that applies to those who run Jekyll locally to test the site before pushing to GitHub.
-Other settings you'd expect to find in a config file are covered by the config file associated with the theme repository.

 ---
 <!-- .slide: data-transition="fade" -->